International Pet and Animal Transportation Association

 When purchasing an animal from a breeder, broker, or a third party, the buyer should have a firm and binding contract with the seller, including the method of transportation, the time frame of the air transport, the airline of carriage, as well as a copy of the health certificate.
 For travel involving the USA, exact travel times and routings may only be revealed after travel is in process, by ruling of the TSA.

 DON'T BE IN A HURRY!
 CHECK OUT THEIR REFERENCES:

 Ask for references from other buyers in your state or country; then contact them.

-Ask for names and phone number for shippers they have used in the past.
-If they indicate that a specific company will handle the shipping, get complete details for the shipping company and then telephone them - even if it's an international long distance call - to confirm that the shipping company even "knows" the breeder.
+Ask for names and phone numbers for shippers they have used in the past.
+If they indicate that a specific company will handle the shipping, get complete details for the shipping company and then telephone them - even if it's an international long-distance call - to confirm that the shipping company even "knows" the breeder.
 And do this BEFORE you send any money!

 If their website indicates that they are a member of IPATA, please look up their company name on our website.
 There are several companies whose websites claim to be a member of IPATA but they are not members, nor have they ever been.
 If you cannot find the company listed, then send an email to and we will confirm whether they are a member or not.